aetorres/gc_k8s_gocd/README.md

 2. From the project folder execute `terraform init` to initialize terraform and download the dependencies.
 3. Execute `terraform plan` to generate and show an execution plan.
 4. Execute `terraform apply` to execute the deploy on Google Cloud.
 5. After this execution you'll need to execute a bash script located in the project folder `./kube.sh`.
+If you have permission errors on the execution execute it as sudo `sudo ./kube.sh`.
 6. Verify the Expose Ip that shows the execution of the last command and then you could access to [Go CD](https://www.gocd.org/).
 If it doesn't shows the IP execute `kubectl get services` and use the exposed IP from `my-loadbalancer`.
 7. Once you have the exposed IP edit the file `scripts/pipeline.py` and chage the IP that appear in the file by the new exposed IP and then, from the pipeline directory execute `python pipeline.py` to deploy the pipeline on the server.
 8. Using the GoCD GUI enable the agent and create a new Environment, on the Environment creation add the pipeline and the agent to it, so the pipeline could be tested.